Literacy Without Borders is a federally incorporated non-profit organization based in Edmonton, Alberta, Canada.

 Rain Bossert, Communications Director.

-Rain is a third-year Professional Communications student at MacEwan University.
-She is a member of the MacEwan University Rotaract Club and a part-time receptionist at the MacEwan University Health Centre.
-She is also a Program Development Assistant for Mission I’mPossible, a youth-empowerment organization, and serves part-time at Guru Fine Indian Restaurant in Edmonton.
+Rain is a fourth-year Professional Communications student at MacEwan University.
+She is a Marketing Coordinator at Metrix Group LLP, an Alberta-based accounting firm, and works out of their Edmonton office.
+She is also a member of the MacEwan University Rotaract Club, a part-time receptionist at the MacEwan University Health Centre, and a Program Development Assistant for Mission I’mPossible, a youth-empowerment organization.
 Rain is eager to make a difference and give back to the global community in as many ways as she can.

-Growing up in a family of seven people—four siblings and two parents—Rain has a healthy understanding for how important literacy and education is to everyday life and how much it can influence an individual’s future.
-Rain is in the right place to make connections with younger generations and hopes that this will help bring more awareness to the importance of worldwide literacy.
+Growing up in a family of seven people—four siblings and two parents—Rain has a healthy understanding and respect for how important language literacy is in everyday life and how much it can influence an individual’s future.
+Rain is in the right place to make connections with younger generations and hopes that this will help bring more awareness to the importance of literacy efforts such as ours.